Tip: XenMobile Migration Service

 If your system is configured in cluster mode, follow these steps to update each node from a XenMobile 10 release:

-If XenMobile can't complete the update successfully, an error message appears indicating the problem.
+If XenMobile can’t complete the update successfully, an error message appears to indicate the problem.
 XenMobile then reverts the system to its state previous to the update attempt.

-You can upgrade XenMobile 10.8 MDM Edition to XenMobile 10.8 Enterprise Edition for iOS and Android devices.
+You can upgrade the XenMobile MDM Edition to the XenMobile Enterprise Edition for iOS and Android devices.

 - The correct Enterprise license.